John Frusciante: Artistry and legacy

 In general, his sound is also defined by an affinity for vintage guitars.
 All the guitars that he owns, records, and tours with were made before 1970.
 Frusciante uses the specific guitar that he finds appropriate for a certain song.
 All of the guitars he owned before quitting the band were destroyed when his house burned down in 1993.
 The first guitar he bought after rejoining the Chili Peppers was a 1962 red Fender Jaguar.
 His most-often used guitar, however, is a 1962 Sunburst Fender Stratocaster that was given to him as a gift from Anthony Kiedis after Frusciante rejoined the Chili Peppers in 1998.
 He has played this guitar on every album since rejoining the Chili Peppers, and their ensuing tours.
 He also owns a 1955 Fender Stratocaster, his only Strat with a maple fretboard.
 Frusciante's most highly appraised instrument is a 1955 Gretsch White Falcon, which he used twice per show for the songs "Californication" and "Otherside".
 In 2006 and 2007, he only used it for the latter song, saying there was "no room for it", preferring multiple Stratocasters for the Stadium Arcadium tour.
 Virtually all of Frusciante's acoustic work is played with a 1950s Martin 0–15.

+With the Chili Peppers, Frusciante has always run a pair of Marshall amplifiers in tandem, a Silver Jubilee and a Major.
+He prefers using a guitar amp (the Jubilee) for "edge" and a bass amp (the Major) for "punch and low end."
+He runs both into their own pairs of Marshall 1960B 4x12 speaker cabinets with Celestion speakers.
+Frusciante has also played amps like the Fender Dual Showman and Bassman.
+For effects, Frusciante has used the Boss DS-1, DS-2 Turbo Distortion, and CE-1 Chorus Ensemble (used to split his guitar signal at the end of his signal chain); Electro-Harmonix Big Muff Pi and Holy Grail reverb; MXR Phase 90; and Ibanez WH-10 wah wah.